-However, it’s actually becoming more common for the bride and groom to create their own running order to suit their particular situation.
-A bride’s father might be absent, for example, or the bride herself may want to speak.
+However, it’s becoming more common for the bride and groom to create their own running order to suit their own circumstances.
+For example, a bride’s father might be absent, or the bride herself may want to speak.

-So, before you read the traditional running order below, remember that you can rejig it if you want to – this is just a loose guide.
+So, before you read the traditional running order below, remember that you can change it to suit you and your day.

 It’s increasingly common for the groom to speak first, particularly if he and the bride are hosting the wedding.

-If there’s no father of the bride, someone else might speak in his place – a friend of the family, a bridesmaid or the bride herself.
+If there’s no father of the bride, someone else might speak in his place – a family friend, a bridesmaid or the bride herself.